lroellin/HSRSync/README.md

 You need to have the Cisco AnyConnect VPN client installed.
 If it's not found, check the parameters in VPN.ps1

 ## Credits
+* VPN.ps1 is the work of www.cze.cz.
+Customized slightly
-VPN.ps1 is the work of www.cze.cz and only customized slightly.
+* Toast notification code is the work of 'altrive'.
+Customized slightly.